kenny-zetaris/Documentation/tutorial/01Tutorials.rst

      - Loading data to Lightning
      - Loading data to Fusion
      - Creating views
-     - Reporitng on those views using Alchemist
+     - Reporting on those views using Alchemist

 Loading and Querying data in Lightning & Fusion
 -------------------------------------------------